jeremysb1/c-plus-plus/README.md

 # C++

-This repo contains exercises and projects in C++.
+This repo contains exercises and projects as part of a self-taught curriculum.

 Texts include:
 - Learning C++,